iMGMoosic/img-main-repo/metro-transit-cli-led/readme.md

 - requests

-You can install requirements by either running the Python script (the script attempts to install dependencies if import fails) or by using pip on the command-lie
+You can install requirements by either running the Python script (the script attempts to install dependencies if import fails) or by using pip on the command-line

 ```bash
 pip install requests